From the KnowledgeBase

 After a remote device wipe has occurred, data recovery will be very difficult.
 However, no data removal process leaves a phone as free from residual data as it is when it's new.
 Recovery of data from a phone may still be possible by using sophisticated tools.

-Delete phone first before trying to synch again
+Delete phone first before trying to sync again

 After you perform a remote wipe on your phone, it remains on the list of mobile phones.
 To remove it from the list, select the phone, and then click Delete.
 If you perform a remote device wipe on a mobile phone and then have to synchronize the phone with your mailbox later, you must delete the phone from the list before you try to configure it to synchronize again.
 If you don't do this, the phone will perform a remote device wipe again.